kjhealy/workflow-paper/plain-person-text.md

 document.
 They are distinguished from the regular text by a special delimiter at the beginning and end of the block.

-When you're ready, you `knit` the document.
+When you're ready, you `knit` the document  [@xie15dynamdocumr].
 That is, you feed it to R, which processes the code chunks, and produces a finished version where the code chunks have been replaced by their output.
 This is now a nice markdown file that you can then turn into a PDF or HTML document.